matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 ./scripts/launch_synthetic_ppl_{DATASET}.sh > ./job_launch_outputs/synthetic_ppl_exp_{DATASET}.txt
 ```

 Note that we here need to specify the min and max perplexity of the range to be considered, and also need to give to provide an inital min and max temperature to be used in the temperature optimization.
-The perpelxity range chosen is lineary spaced in the log space (which is nice for plotting).
+The perplexity range chosen is lineary spaced in the log space (which is nice for plotting).

 Importantly, we cannot recycle the trained target/reference models across no-synthetic/synthetic as we use different number of repetitions.

 **Experiment with an in-distribution prefix and synthetic suffix.** We have a hypothesis that canaries with a low perplexity prefixes and high perplexity suffixes might be memorized better.
-For this, we design an option to generate canaries with (1) a certain prefix length chosen from in-distribution canaries defined using `prefix_length` (see 2.2), (2) complemented with a synthetically generated suffix, (3) so that the entire canary perplexity remains with min and max ppl (computed using the prompt).
+For this, we design an option to generate canaries with (1) a certain prefix length chosen from in-distribution canaries defined using `prefix_length` (see 2.2),
+(2) complemented with a synthetically generated suffix, (3) so that the entire canary perplexity remains with min and max ppl (computed using the prompt).

-We can then launch a similar experiment as above, but now for a fixed low perplexity suffix.
-For this purpose we have created `configs/*_prefix_canary.yaml` for both sst2, agnews and for no synthetic and synthetic attacks for a prefix length of 10 words.
+For these experiments, we have created `configs/*_prefix_canary.yaml` for both sst2, agnews and for no synthetic and synthetic attacks for varying prefix lengths, e.g.:

-We have not yet run this very extensively, so let's start with running this for sst-2 for the same range of perplexity range as considered before, but now for prefix length of 10 - only for the synthetic attack to begin with.
-To this end, we launch:

 ``` bash
 ./scripts/launch_synthetic_prefix_sst2.sh > ./job_launch_outputs/synthetic_prefix10_exp_sst2.txt